Huskyeder/stackato-doc/user/console/index.rst

 Space View
 ^^^^^^^^^^

-* Apps: A sortable, filterable list of applications in the Space.
+* **Apps**: A sortable, filterable list of applications in the Space.
   Clicking an app name opens an :ref:`administrative view of that application <user-console-app>`.

-* Timeline: A realtime stream of events and discussions relevant to the Space.
+* **Timeline**: A real-time stream of events and discussions relevant to the Space.
 The creation, update, and deletion of apps and services appear here as notifications which can be commented on by members of the Space.
 Discussions can be started by any member, tagged, and assigned to an application (which makes the item visible in the Application view).

-* Services: A list of services bound to applications in the Space.
+* **Services**: A list of services bound to applications in the Space.
   Clicking a service name opens a ref:`administrative view of that service <user-console-service>`.

-* Managers: Managers can invite/manage users, enable features for a given space.
+* **Managers**: Managers can invite/manage users, enable features for a given space.

-* Developers: Developers can create, delete, manage applications and services, full access to all usage reports and logs.
+* **Developers**: Developers can create, delete, manage applications and services, full access to all usage reports and logs.

-* Auditors: Auditors have view only access to all space information, settings, reports, logs.
+* **Auditors**: Auditors have view only access to all space information, settings, reports, logs.